Find my last Architecture Portfolio here: https://issuu.com/jeremylu/docs/jlu

 UX is an extremely logical move for any unsatisfied Architect.
 Architecture school IS design school, just cranked up to 11, and the design process we develop and refine is identical to that of UX Design (and many other design disciplines).
 We spend five years learning and honing the process of researching, planning, designing, and iterating.

 We learn first to understand the problem.
 What the goals are, what success looks like and how it is measured.
-We are either immersed in a design brief that involves site requirements, program requirements, structural requirements and environmental constraints, or are left to identify the problem, define the program, and iterate to solve and understand the different scenarios our users might encounter.
+We are either immersed in a design brief that involves site requirements, program requirements, structural requirements, and environmental constraints, or are left to identify the problem, define the program, and iterate to solve and understand the different scenarios our users might encounter.

 Week after week, iteration after iteration, we learn to defend solutions to our professors and critic groups while taking on constructive criticism.
 Over any given semester we progress from conceptual ideas and sketched solutions to final drawings/diagrams and detailed physical models, with countless iterations in-between.

 We learned to design at many different scales.
 In school, we received projects as large as Urban interventions and as small as detailed joints for a more extensive curtain wall system.
 Projects as large as the urban level require big-picture solutions and thinking.
 In the same project, however, we might zoom into each element (say to the circulation of a particular building) to design and ensure that it contributes to the solution as a whole.
-Understanding scale and design as a system is inherent to any creative discipline.
+Understanding scale and design as a system are inherent to any creative discipline.

 Our team dynamic is similar.
 Very few projects in Architecture school are individual.
-Were taught from the beginning that good design comes from collaboration within our design team and with other entities like Contractors and Engineers.
+We're taught from the beginning that good design comes from collaboration within our design team and with other entities like Contractors and Engineers.
 This is similar to how UX designers must collaborate with not only other designers but with developers and project managers if they hope to create a successful product.

 Architecture School = UX Design School

 User Experience Design is, at its core, the art of creating a particular experience for a given person.
 Architects live in the same plane, just in a different medium.
 Architects and UX Designers are generalists in that they develop the vision that encompasses all aspects of a design problem.
-UX Design is a field that requires multiple levels of planning, an understanding of user needs, and a creative depth that will allow you to solve complex problems at various scales.
+UX Design is a field that requires multiple levels of planning, an understanding of user needs, and creative depth that will allow you to solve complex problems at various scales.
 Great UX feels a lot like great Architecture.

 So why am I leaving?

 There is a vast difference between Architecture as a Profession and Architecture academia.
 The creativity and fast-paced design process found between the walls of Architecture school aren’t seen in the profession.
 I pursued Architecture because I had a thirst for creativity, and a desire to help people.
 A few years into the field something felt off.
-Day after day, I felt as if I wasn’t making an impact on peoples lives.
+Day after day, I felt as if I wasn’t making an impact on people's lives.
 The work that I was doing did not quench the itch I had to design conceptually, create, and problem solve.
 I was being let down by the reality of the profession.

 I felt guilty about “giving up.”
 I did.
 It took me a long time to get out of my head.
 I was paralyzed by strong words from hardened friends currently practicing Architecture as well as the belief that I was “quitting.”
 I despise that term!
 But I began to understand the value of what I had learned and accomplished under the umbrella of Architecture.
 I realized that I was prepared more than most for the jump into designing for the digital world.